brianchristensen/coding_gnome/README.md

 To deploy to a remote machine, one need build the release in a Docker container which matches your target machine’s OS, kernel version, architecture, and system libraries, for instance when developing on OSX and deploying on a Linux server.

-1. Create a Dockerfile and a .dockerignore
-2. In the same directory, build the image: docker build -t socket_gallows .
+My first attempt at deployment made me really sad, but I was able to get it working after many different attempts.
+1. Compiled the tarball in an alpine docker container
+2. Copied the tarball out of docker to my local machine
+3. Copied the tarball from my local to the alpine linux server
+4. Unzipped the tarball and ran it with commands 11 & 12 above
+Note: Had to change the prox.exs config to url: [host: "hangman.servebeer.com", port: {:system, "PORT"}] because web sockets do not work if the host does not match the users origin.

-For AWS/GCP there are specialized methods using those services in collaboration with an orchestrator like Kubernetes that take advantage of the specialized infrastructure as code environments they offer, which would be useful for more complex projects, outside of the scope of this readme.
+Supposedly for AWS/GCP there are specialized methods using those services in collaboration with an orchestrator like Kubernetes that take advantage of the specialized infrastructure as code environments they offer, which would be useful for more complex projects, outside of the scope of this readme.